mruell/ActuallyGoodPhpCS/README.md

 - [x] Other cool stuff.
 Look in the phpcs.xml, the comments in there descibe all includes.
 - [x] Space surrounding dots to concat strings
 - [x] Forbid empty lines at end or beginning of function and class declaration
+- [x] Force function and variable names not in classes to snake_case

 ### Planned features

-- [ ] Force function and variable names not in classes to snake_case
 - [ ] Multi line if statement formatting
 - [ ] Forbid multiple empty lines in whole file
 - [ ] dirname(__FILE__) => __DIR__
+- [ ] No content on same line as after closing brace

+### ToDo

+- [ ] Make all functions declared in this standard conform to the standard

 ## Feel free to send me pull requests.